radioactive/radioactive/README.md

-Radioactive is a small Javascript API that unifies different types of datasources and exposes them as simple javascript functions.
+Radioactive is a small Javascript API that unifies different types of datasources and exposes them as simple javascript functions within a reactive context.
 You can then write your code using the simplest possible Javascript without worrying about events, callbacks or learning any special expression language.
 If data changes, locally or on the server, everything is updated automatically.

 * If you want to learn more about the project and our mission, read this introductory blog post.
 * If you want to use radioactive, just keep on reading